 In contrast to earlier years, low- and zero-VOC coatings are no longer a specialty product.
 In today’s more eco-friendly commercial environment, low- or zero-VOC coating alternatives are the preferred standard.
 Eco-friendly options have lower levels of VOC chemicals and are safer for the environment as well as the individuals working with them.

-In the highly-regulated area of architectural and industrial coatings, low- and zero-VOC options are becoming a requirement.
-A lower level of VOCs means more productivity uptime and less work disruption in areas where coatings are being applied, given these materials carry less odor and short-term effects.
+In the highly regulated area of architectural and industrial coatings, low- and zero-VOC options are becoming a requirement.
+A lower level of VOCs means more production uptime and less work disruption in areas where coatings are being applied, given these materials carry less odor and short-term effects.

 VOCs can cause serious long-term health problems in individuals.
 And industrial coatings that contain VOCs can pose a large and prolonged health risk to workers that perform their duties in an environment of exposure.
 To adequately protect workers from VOCs in industrial coatings, alternative products should be sought out.
 Fortunately, low- to zero-VOC products are no longer a specialized option — they are a preferred and often required alternative to traditional carcinogenic coatings.